 You, the worker or their representative can make the initial notification to us electronically, in writing or by telephone.
-The Early Notification of Incident form details the information that you will need to tell us.
+The Employers Incident Notification form details the information that you will need to tell us.
 The form is available on our website.

-An Early Notification of Incident form can be emailed to:
+The Employers Incident Notification form can be emailed to:

-Newcastlecmi.newcastle@coalservices.com.auSingletoncmi.singleton@coalservices.com.auWoononacmi.woonona@coalservices.com.au
+Newcastle cmi.newcastle@coalservices.com.au

+Singleton cmi.singleton@coalservices.com.au

+Woonona cmi.woonona@coalservices.com.au